Karayel/karayel.github.io/_posts/2016-08-25-json-api-and-ajax.markdown

 ---
-published: false
+published: true
-title: JSON API and AJAX
+title: JSON API and AJAX Usage
 layout: post
 ---
 We can make basic application with using json api and ajax.
-We can use some html file as below during the application.
+We can use some html file as below and JSON file as linked https://www.freecodecamp.com/json/cats.json during the application.

 {% highlight html %}
 <div class="container-fluid">